Canada's Air

 Green ≤10 ≤4.0 ≤50 ≤20 ≤2.0 ≤30 ≤2.0

-This map shows CAAQS achievement across Canada.
-CAAQS achievement means that the measured air pollutant concentration* in an air zone does not exceed the CAAQS numerical value.
+Achievement means that the measured air pollutant concentration in an air zone does not exceed the CAAQS numerical value.
+These measurements can be influenced by human activities originating outside of the province or territory and by exceptional events such as wildfires.

-Select an air-zone and follow the link in its label above to learn more.
+Select an air-zone and follow the link above to learn more.

 Sources of Pollutant Emissions in 2019